tjvantoll/articles/airbnb/article.md

 > “In addition, large amounts of bridging infrastructure were required to enable product engineers to work effectively.”

 In NativeScript we took a completely different approach to accessing native APIs.
-Instead of a bridge, NativeScript injects all iOS and Android APIs into the JavaScript Virtual Machine directly.
+Instead of a bridge, NativeScript injects all iOS and Android APIs into the JavaScript Virtual Machines we use directly.
 (The full technical details of how this works is out of the scope of this article, but it’s [worth a read](https://developer.telerik.com/featured/nativescript-works/) if you find the architectures of these frameworks at all interesting.)

-This means that if you want need to access a native API in NativeScript... you just do it.
+This means that if you need to access a native API in NativeScript... you just do it.
 For example, the following code is valid NativeScript code that returns a JavaScript integer of `3` on Android.

 ```
 java.lang.Math.min(3, 4)